katiarp/Election_Analysis/README.md

 - The percentage of votes from each county out of the total count
 - The county with the highest turnout

-For this challenge, I analyzed the code I used in the previous report to find out if I could use part of it to provide the additional information requested.
+For this challenge, I analyzed the code I used in the previous report to find out if I could use part of it in order to provide the additional information requested.

 ## Challenge Summary